kyma-project/kyma/docs/02-get-started/04-trigger-workload-with-event.md

     }
     ```
 7. Click **Create**.
-8. Wait a few seconds for the Function to have status `RUNNING`.
+8. Wait a few seconds for the Function to have the status `RUNNING`.

   </details>
   <details>